pablo-chacon/dede-protocol/WHITEPAPER.md

 * **Predictable**: Protocol fee is immutable; platform fees are explicit and bounded in BPS.
 * **Legible**: Parcel lifecycle and events are deterministic, so indexers and explorers can reason about them.

+Any **off-chain** workflows, routing strategies, dispute policies, or UX flows described in this document are illustrative only and are **not** required, enforced, or validated by the DeDe Protocol.

 ---

 ## 3. System Overview